James-Macbeth-Forbes/LSTM_Stock_Prediction/README.md

 6. Visualizes past and predicted prices
 # Dependencies
-Ensure you have Python installed, then install the required libraries using: pip install yfinance pandas numpy matplotlib scikit-learn tensorflow
+Ensure you have Python installed, then install the required libraries using:

+<b> pip install yfinance pandas numpy matplotlib scikit-learn tensorflow </b>

 # How to Use
 1. Clone this repository or copy the script.